skudlur/gegit/README.md

-# gg
+# gegit
-gg -> Get your Git repositories from a terminal command
+gegit -> Get your Git repositories from a terminal command